encoredev/encore/docs/tutorials/incident-management-tool.md

 ---
+seotitle: How to build an Incident Management Tool with Go
+seodesc: Learn how to build an incident management tool like PagerDuty using Go and Encore.
+Get a working app running in the cloud in 30 minutes!
 title: Building an Incident Management Tool
 subtitle: Set up your own PagerDuty from zero-to-production in just 30 minutes
 social_card: /assets/docs/incident-og-image.png